Click OK to log in and restart your reservation.

 If your ticket is issued before July 1, 2018, you're only required to complete and submit the Mental Health Professional Form.

-This form is to be completed by your Licensed Mental Health Professional.
+This form is to be completed by your Licensed Mental Health Professional and signed by you.
 In lieu of this form, your Mental Health Professional may provide a document on letterhead within 1 year of the initially scheduled flight.

 After submitting, we recommend keeping the completed documents as well as veterinary health records in your possession throughout your journey.
 If at any point, we’re unable to validate your documentation or it wasn’t received at least 48 hours before your flight, the animal may need to travel as a pet in a kennel and all pet requirements and applicable fees will apply.